 Contouring is all about creating shadow and light to alter the shape of the face, maybe to give the illusion of higher cheekbones, a slimmer face or to shorten the nose.

 Makeup artists use many different methods to contour the face; I prefer to use powders after I’ve applied foundation, whereas some will use a cream coverage under or over the base.
-My preferred product is my Sculpt and Slim contour face powder used with my Sculpt/Contour Brush.

 Below is my step by step guide in how to contour and highlight.

 - Sweep your contour colour (a dark, matte shade) under your cheekbone using a soft, angled brush.
 You can find your cheekbone easily using your fingers – the colour should go in the hollow just beneath it.
 At this point the colour will look quite strong, but don’t panic!
 This is where we blend; using your fingers, blend the line upwards.
 If you blend down, you will lose the height of your cheekbone and your face will look muddy.

 - Blend the contour colour into the hairline.
 This will help give your skin a healthy glow and disguise a large or flat forehead.

 - To make your nose look straighter, use your fingers to rub a little contour powder along the sides of your nose.
 Blend well.
 Don’t go right to the tip of your nose or it will end up looking too thin.
 If you want your nose to appear shorter, run a little contour along the nostrils.

 - If your chin is starting to droop a little, just sweep a touch of contour powder under the jaw line to instantly hide any saggy bits and look years younger.

 - My top tip when contouring: to get that celebrity look, brush a little bit of the contour powder above the inner corner of your eye up to the brow – you’ll instantly see your eyes look more defined and really pop!